rstafford/HOL5314/README.md

    > **Note**: You can use `Tools->Disable Insight` to stop messages coming up every time you run any commands in the Demo.

-1. Scale the Application
+1. Scale the Application using `kubectl`.

-   Scale the application using `kubectl`.
    When running the application in Kubernetes, the **Add Server** and **Remove Server** options are not available.
 You need to use `kubectl` to scale the application.